• Skip to main content

 Physical Brain Games

-You can purchase physical puzzles, like Rubik’s cube or other old fashioned brain teaser puzzles, but you can also make your own!
+You can purchase physical puzzles, like a Rubik's cube or other old fashioned brain teaser puzzles and toys, but you can also make your own!

 Bead Escape Puzzle.
-I show you how to make this old fashioned string and bead puzzle, so you can have it on hand for kids to do on their own.
-It is an excellent game for problems solving skills.
-They won’t be able to resist it.
+I show you how to make this old fashioned string and bead puzzle in a video here, so you can have it on hand for kids to do on their own.
+It is an excellent game for hand-eye coordination, fine motor skills, and problems solving.
+They won't be able to resist it.

 Removing tape.
 This is great for toddlers and preschoolers.
 It is so simple, yet it keeps little brains and hands working.
-Place strips of painter’s tape on the floor or on a table, chair or bench.
+Place strips of painter's tape on the floor or on a table, chair or bench.
 You could even do this outside on a porch or deck.
-Do a test strip if you are worried about stickiness, but I haven’t had any problems with blue painter’s tape.
-It is surprisingly fun for little kids to try and pull up the tape They have to figure out what is the best way to grab it, to tug on it and if they want it to come up in one piece, the angle and force!
+Do a test strip if you are worried about stickiness, but I haven't had any problems with blue painter's tape.
+It is surprisingly fun for little kids to try and pull up the tape and they usually get their entire body moving.
+They have to figure out what is the best way to grab it, tug on it and if they want it to come up in one piece, the angle and force!

 The T Puzzle.
+No need to buy complicated toys!
 Tangram-like brain games are lots of fun for kids.
 I have the pattern for a T Puzzle that you can print out for free.
 The puzzle actually takes most adults 30 minutes to figure out!
 Watch the video to see how it works.

 Bonus: Here are some tangram puzzle sheets to print out